-This paper considers the joint problem of model estimation and implementation of monetary policy in the face of uncertainty regarding the process of structural change in the economy.
-I model unobserved structural change through time variation in the natural rates of interest and unemployment.
-I show that certainty equivalent optimal policies perform poorly when there is model uncertainty about the natural rate processes.
+This paper considers the monetary policymaker's joint problem of model estimation and the design of a policy rule in the face of uncertainty regarding the process of structural change in the economy.
+Unobserved structural change is modeled through time variation in the natural rates of interest and unemployment.
+I show that certainty-equivalent optimal policies perform poorly when there is uncertainty about the natural rate processes.
 I then examine the properties of combined estimation methods and policy rules that are robust to this type of model uncertainty.
-I find that weighted averages of sample means perform well as estimators of natural rates.
-The optimal policy under uncertainty responds more aggressively to inflation and less so to the perceived unemployment gap than the certainty equivalent policy.
-This robust estimation/policy combination is highly effective at mitigating the effects of natural rate mismeasurement.
+I find that weighted sample means are robust estimators of natural rates for the purpose of setting policy.
+The optimal policy under uncertainty incorporates a significant degree of policy inertia and a muted response to the perceived unemployment gap; by comparison, the certainty-equivalent optimized policy in this model exhibits little policy inertia and a more aggressive response to the unemployment gap.
+This robust estimation/policy combination is shown to be highly effective at mitigating the effects of natural rate mismeasurement.